 THIS WORKSHOP IS INTENDED FOR PHD STUDENTS & POSTDOCTORAL TRAINEES.

-Please note that this is a 6-part series.
+This workshop is part of the OPTIONS Academic Research Career Community, which is a 6-part series specifically designed for trainees exploring a future faculty career.
 You can participate in the whole series or attend a handful of workshops.

 Questions about the OPTIONS program or an upcoming workshop, email C.J.
 Neely at firstname.lastname@example.org.
 Learn more about OPTIONS at – https://pdco.med.jhmi.edu/career-exploration/options-career-communities/